ivgargar/test2/README.md

--Added Spring Boot support
+Added Spring Boot support.

--Added envPC properties file and Properties Bean initialization -Added Java EE API and EJB support
+Added envPC properties file and Properties Bean initialization.

+Added Java EE API and EJB support.

--Added EJB implementation
+Added EJB implementation.

--Added Rest Template support
+Added Rest Template support.

--Added Mensajeria Service implementation
+Added Mensajeria Service implementation.

--To generate the jar for the project just run mvn package from the command line.
+To generate the jar for the project just run mvn package from the command line.
 This is thanks to the following lines added to the pom:
 <build>
     <plugins>
         <plugin>